argodev/studies/nt_survey/NT_Class_04_Manuscript.md

 In John 1, we learn that it means to “receive” Jesus.
 Verses 12-13: “Yet to all who received him, to those who believed in his name, he gave the right to become children of God — children born not of natural descent or of human decision or a husband’s will, but born *of God*” (1:12-13).
 So believing is a kind of receiving, and apparently this receiving is worked out in our hearts by God.

 Incidentally, the idea that belief is ultimately God’s work is written throughout the book.
 We are told in 5:21 that the Son *gives* life to whom he wishes.
 We see in 6:37 that the Father gives us to the Son so that we might believe.
-And we learn in 10:16 And that when sheep who are not of God’s sheep pen come in, they are “brought” by him.
+And we learn in 10:16 that when sheep who are not of God’s sheep pen come in, they are “brought” by him.

 So, belief is a kind of receiving, and it is the work of God.
 But what exactly do we receive?